vnguyendon/gw-config-apis/data/bot/readme.md

           }
      ...

-Here, we have introduced a break of 4 seconds (or 4000 milliseconds) between the GIF and the text.
+Here, we have introduced a break of 4 seconds (or 4000 milliseconds) between the Gif and the text.
 It means that the client will need to wait 4 seconds after it displays the Gif and before it displays the next step to the user - in this case a text.

 ## 8. Appendix: further details on the sequences